Megwana/beammeup/README.md

 - Love Running project - similar code used for the event/ times meetup.

+### Disclosures

+- Please note, instead of using e.g. Balsamiq, I used replit first to play around with the framework with a more hands on feel.
+Therefore, I may not have as many commits because I built a lot of the basics on replit first and transferred this over.
+In future, I will build and commit from github as good practice.

 ### Acknowledgments & Thank yous

 Thank you to my mentor Jubril Akolade for your support and feedback on my project which helped me develop it into its finished state.